Missouri Insurance Prelicensing Requirements

 WHAT WILL MY EXAM BE LIKE?

-Your exam experience is dependent on the line of authority you are testing for but all licensing exams will be multiple choice and take place on a computer.
-Carefully review the below examination breakdowns to learn important factors like:
+Your exam experience is dependent on the line of authority you are testing for, but all licensing exams will be multiple choice and take place on a computer.
+Review the exam summaries below.
+The exam content outlines, and other information can be found in Pearson VUE's Candidate Handbook.

 The practice tests and the state exam will be broken into two sections: General Knowledge and State Law; however, you will receive one overall score.